dmvvilela/svelte-scrollactive/README.md

 This is a port from [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) for Svelte.

-For the moment you can check this demo on [REPL](https://svelte.dev/repl/d9616fce34c444d4bcac551cb5bdc0ee?version=3.55.1) and follow the common configuration for the module (check the example code on my repo).
-Just don't use Vue related stuff.
-Just use the component on Svelte way until I update this doc.
-It should be working fine.
+You can check the demo on [REPL](https://svelte.dev/repl/d9616fce34c444d4bcac551cb5bdc0ee?version=3.55.1) and follow the common configuration for the module (check the example code on github repo).

-Remember to check if you're on the browser if you're using SvelteKit or else you will get an error.
+Remember to check if you're on the browser if you're using SvelteKit.

+Main differences from the Vue component:
+- The default scroll active class is 'active' instead of 'is-active'
+- You can use it without direct children (see below for example and why would you use this way).

 ---